Machines and Tools - Wood processing techniques

 photo source: kaltimber.com

-Joining is used when it is necessary for the object to withstand high forces.
-It is frequently used to join table or chair frames to legs, to fix poles to cupboards or bookcases, to simple staircases, to join door and window frames, to join beams in traditional construction.
+Joining is used when the object is required to withstand high forces.
+It is often used to join table or chair frames to legs, to fix poles to cupboards or bookcases, to fix simple staircases, to join door frames, window frames, to join beams in traditional construction.

-In the past, the joinery was done by hand, with ordinary carpentry tools, i.e. chisels and hammer and saw.
-It was made in such a way that it required no other fasteners - glue, nails - the only 'fuses' sometimes used were pins or dowels.
-The stock and the notch were very accurately made so that they fitted together perfectly, the two elements functioning as a whole when joined.
+In the past, joinery was done by hand, with ordinary carpentry tools, i.e. chisels and wooden mallet and saw.
+It was done in such a way that no other fasteners - glue, nails - were needed - the only 'fuses' sometimes used were quills or dowels.
+The top and the hollow were very precisely made so that they fitted together perfectly, the two elements functioning as a whole after joining.

-Even now, such traditional joinery is still done, especially by those carpenters who are passionate about working with solid wood and who try to carry on the tradition.
-This is the case of Dragos and Costi, which I have written about on various occasions and who made, for example, the merger at the end of the article.
+Even now, these traditional joints are still being made, especially by carpenters who are passionate about working with solid wood and try to carry on the tradition.
+This is the case with Dragos and Costi, which I have written about on various occasions and who made, for example, the combination at the end of the article.

-Unlike joints made in the past, adhesive is now used for safety.
+In contrast to the joints made in the past, adhesive is now also used for safety.
 No screws, nails or other metal elements are used.
-The use of feathers from other wood species, in colour contrast to the basic wood (oak with mahon, frasin with nuc) creates a very pleasing effect by increasing the value of the furniture.
+The use of feathers made of other wood species in color contrast to the basic wood (oak with mahon, frasin with nuc) creates a very pleasing effect and increases the value of the furniture.

-In addition to the old tools, they now use the circular cutter to make the stump and the router with special cutters and template to make the exact notch.
+In addition to the old tools, they now use the circular saw to make the stock and the router with special cutters and template to make the exact notch.
 It takes a lot of precision to make a strong joint.
 Even a small mistake leads to a lower strength of the joint and can spoil the symmetry of the design.

 cep and hollow